 A walrus can swim at an average speed of 4.3 mph.
 They can go as quickly as 21.7 mph and can go considerably faster if necessary, just like manatees.

 A walrus and a manatee vary mostly in their nutrition.
-Manatees are herbivores, whereas walruses are carnivores.
+Animals like manatees are herbivores, whereas walruses are carnivores.

 4. Hippopotamus